GiancarloMCorrea/myWebsite/content/en/post/WHAM-tutorial/index.md

 ### Mean length-at-age (LAA)

-There are two main ways to model changes in LAA:
+There are two main ways to model changes in LAA: parametric and non-parametric approach.
+The parametric approach may be the von Bertalanffy growth function or the Richards equation.

-#### von Bertalanffy growth function (parametric approach)
+#### von Bertalanffy growth function

 As parametrized by Schnute (1981).
-There are five parameters:
+There are three main parameters:

 -
     *k*